nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Export any letter templates and clinical templates to Microsoft Word from the Source system (old) to be able to import them to the new supplier system (target) after the go-live date

-* Clear down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration
+* Clear down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration.
+At the point of the [Final data production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), you will want to have zero tasks outstanding

 * Ensure that all users are logged off the source supplier system so that the supplier can do the data extraction